Skip to main content

 DESCRIPTION

-Tarsal tunnel syndrome refers to a compression or entrapment neuropathy of the posterior tibial nerve as it passes through a fibro-osseous tunnel (tarsal tunnel) located posterior an...
+Tarsal tunnel syndrome is an entrapment neuropathy of the posterior tibial nerve as it passes through the tarsal tunnel (a fibro-osseous tunnel).
+The tarsal tunnel is located in the ...

 DIAGNOSIS